Willie Mae Macon - The Vicksburg Post

 Willie Mae Macon

-Mrs. Macon died Jan.
-2, 2021, at Merit Health Westly in Hattiesburg.
+Mrs. Macon died on Jan.
+2, 2021, at Merit Health Wesley in Hattiesburg.

 You Might Like